 Check if there is a logo stating the DVD is copy-protected.
 If there is a message saying that the DVD can be played on most DVD players but not on a personal computer, it means the DVD is protected.
 You can also try any of the above DVD rippers, they will tell you if the DVD is encrypted.
-In fact, virtually all DVD discs you bought from a store are copy-protected.
+In fact, virtually all DVD discs you buy from a store are copy-protected.

-4. Can iSuper DVD ripper rip protected DVDs?
+4. Can iSuper DVD Ripper rip protected DVDs?